vhelin-hub/crosskey2020/README.md

 Thank you for this oppurtunity.
 I hope this is what you are looking for.
-I will continue my Java practice during the spring 2020.
+I will continue practice Java during the spring 2020.

 Best regards,